Titli (2023 TV series): Plot

 After Garv recovers, they go on their honeymoon, but things become strained when Garv slaps Titli after she and others laugh at him after failing in a couple's competition.
 Garv hires goons to threaten Titli's family to impress Titli, but when she refuses to forgive him, he threatens to get into a car crash; she unwillingly forgives him.
 Later Hiral lies to everyone about Titli reporting Garv and she challenges to prove herself right in three days.
 After Titli proves herself innocent she tells him about wanting to go back to her flower shop.
 Garv, feeling guilty about how he treated Titli, agrees to it, but later creates problems for her.
 He eventually burns the shop and destroys any evidence.
 Garv also fakes having an allergy reaction to the flowers, and the entire family turn against Titli due to it.

-On Garv's birthday, Garv hurts Titli again after seeing a picture of his dead brother, Chiku.
+On Garv's birthday, Garv hurts Titli again after seeing a picture of his dead brother, Cheeku.
 Garv's abuse gets exposed in front of his cousin, Dhara, on Janmashtmi.

 A psychologist named Megha who is obsessed with Garv gets Titli's attention, and after much drama she gets Garv ready for treatment with his anger issues.
 Garv's anger issues gets revealed in front of his father, who creates a havoc in the family.
 Dhara reveals that Garv has abused Titli in anger, so Garv's adoptive mother slaps him.
 After getting slapped, Garv loses his calm and insults Titli.

 Badi maa advises Titli to leave the house for self-respect and not stay with a toxic man.
 However, she returns later for Badi maa's respect and makes it clear that she will never forgive Garv.
 Garv promises to change himself.
 Despite Megha creating many problems, Garv doesn't lose his calm.
 Later a mentally challenged guy runs away from the hospital and enters the Mehta's house.
 Garv's father reveals him to be Chiku but tells Titli to not tell Garv, which she originally refuses to do.
 Garv finds out eventually and loses his calm and starts vandalizing his house.
 Later, Garv and Megha get engaged to each other and test Titli's love for Garv.

-In the end, Garv refuses to do the 7 Nuptial Circumbalances with Megha and reconciles with Titlie.

-And they start their Marital Life anew.
+In the end, Garv refuses to do the 7 nuptial circumbalances with Megha and reconciles with Titli.
+And they start their marital life anew.